The Adirondack Park in upstate New York

 The Tap Room

 Once I got my measurements and figuring done, I headed to Raquette Lake Village for lunch at the Tap Room.
 I also need to drop a copy of my book, Serpents Underfoot, off at the Raquette Lake Library.
 The librarian, Carolynne McCann Dufft, a friend of my parents, was kind enough to add my book to their collection.
 After dropping off the book, I had a great burger at the Tap Room.
 The Tap Room is a historic place … probably as old as the village itself.
+It can be found on the backside of the Raquette Lake Supply Co.
 While it can get a little loud in the evenings (it is a small place), the food is really excellent and it has a genuine rustic Adirondack atmosphere.

 I should also mention that the Raquette Lake Library, while small, is quite nice.
 Like the post office, it is a newer new addition to the village.
 Other than the post office and the library, the village remains pretty much the same as it was when I was a child.
 I love that.
 Maybe that accounts for part of the “soothing” effect it has on my soul.
 The village, the lake, the air, the memories … all has a calming, peaceful feeling that recharges me like nothing else I have ever experienced.